ossu/computer-science/README.md

 Your peers and mentors from OSSU will then informally evaluate your project.
 You will not be "graded" in the traditional sense — everyone has their own measurements for what they consider a success.
-The purpose of the evaluation is to act as your first announcement to the world that you are a computer scientist, and to get experience listening to feedback — both positive and negative — and taking it in stride.
+The purpose of the evaluation is to act as your first announcement to the world that you are a computer scientist and to get experience listening to feedback — both positive and negative — and taking it in stride.

 The final project evaluation has a second purpose: to evaluate whether OSSU,